el173/auth-bff/README.md

 - **Multi-App Support**: The system supports multiple applications, each with its own callback URL.
 This makes the app highly flexible for various use cases and client configurations.
 - **Custom Login Page**: A dynamic login page is used to direct users to the correct Keycloak authorization flow based on the requested application.
 - **Keycloak Compatibility**: While this app is configured to work with Keycloak, it is built to support any OpenID Connect-compatible identity provider by adjusting the OAuth2 configuration.
-- **Redis Integration**: Uses Redis to store the temporary authorization tokens, ensuring seamless flow and security in login processes.

 ### Technologies:
 - **Spring Boot**: Used for rapid application development with a focus on simplicity and ease of use.